casefabric/guide/docs/mendix/faq.md

 ## Supported databases

-In order to use the DCM module, you need to have Postgres (preferred) or MS SQL Server.
+In order to use the DCM module, you need to have Postgres (preferred), MS SQL Server or Oracle.

 ## Start Case cannot find my case